Film Funding

 Avant Group’s film funding department works with Australian production houses and filmmakers to gain funding and loans to help produce and distribute locally made productions to the world.

-There are a number of funding programs available, with the majority funded by Screen Australia.
+There are several funding programs available, with the majority funded by Screen Australia.

 Below is an outline of the key funding opportunities based on production type e.g. feature film, documentary etc.